w3c-fedid/FedCM/proposal.md

 }
 ```

-IDPs host the `.well-known/webid` file to acknowledge and express agreement on privacy policies.
+The IDPs host the `.well-known/webid` file to acknowledge and express agreement on privacy policies.
 Browsers load the file and inform the user accordingly.

+In addition to that, browsers could choose to use a variety of other mechanisms to help them further assess, for example:

+- **IdToken introspection**: browsers could observe when global identifiers (e.g. email addresses) are being passed to different origins and warn users.
+- **Crypto**: browsers and IDPs could agree upon a one-way hash function to build verifiably directed identifiers (e.g. `HASH(GLOBAL_ID+ origin) == LOCAL_ID`).

-Aside from the mechanisms, from a sequencing perspective, our intuition is that supporting directed identifiers by IDPs is:
+Aside from the mechanisms, from a deployment perspective, our intuition is that supporting directed identifiers by IDPs is:

-1. philosophically desirable but
+1. **directionally** correct but
 2. a large architectural change

 Because of that, we imagine that the enforcement of these policies are going to be deployed in multiple phases in coordination with IDPs.

+# Future Work

+## Friction

+The proposal hopefully has a comparable or better completion rates compared to the status quo, or else IDPs will just move to other mechanisms.
+Nonetheless, from this viewpoint, there are a series of friction enhancements that browsers could provide, specifically around its unique ability to aggregate data across origin boundaries, for example mediating across IDPs and addressing the **NASCAR flag** problem.

+## IDP Tracking

+The proposal isn’t changing the amount of information (nor its timing) exchanged between RPs and IDPs.
+A few possible ways [IDP tracking](README.md#idp-tracking-and-opaque-data-exchange) can be improved:

+- the user agent could choose to prompt the user for permission before the RP is revealed
+- the user agent could choose to delay revealing the origin of the RP to the IDP upon user consent.
+In this formulation, the user agent could load the IDP without telling it which RP is requesting it and only let that information be passed upon further stages of the transaction when the user understands better what’s involved.
+- the user agent could step up and mint IdTokens itself on behalf of the user, using the (cryptographically signed) identity from the IDP.
+In this formulation, the RP could still use information from the IDP, but without the IDP ever knowing who the RP is, along the lines of the infrastructure built by BrowserID.

 # Related Work

 - [Building a More Private Web](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html)
 - [Personas](https://wiki.mozilla.org/Identity/Persona_AAR) and [navigator.id](https://developer.mozilla.org/en-US/docs/Archive/Mozilla/Persona/The_navigator.id_API)
 - [Credential Manager](https://w3c.github.io/webappsec-credential-management/#federated)
 - Add your work [here](https://github.com/samuelgoto/WebID/issues/new)

+# Terminology

+## RP

+Relying Parties.

+## IDP

+Identity Providers.

+## low level

+General Purpose APIs, namely redicts and iframes.

+## high level

+Domains Specific APIs.